notofonts/noto-docs/src/miniarticles/NotoSansAvestan.md

 # Noto Sans Avestan

-Noto Sans Avestan is a sanserif design intended for general use for the Avestan script.
+Noto Sans Avestan is a sanserif design for texts in the historical Avestan script.

-It contains 76 glyphs and 1 OpenType features, and supports 71 characters from the Unicode blocks: Avestan.
+Noto Sans Avestan has multiple weights, contains 76 glyphs, and supports 71 characters: Avestan.

 ## Supported writing systems